-Seeing the surging popularity of this “2-D culture”, those who attempt to capitalize on the lucrative Chinese market may think about following a similar route to connect with the Chinese gamers.
+Seeing the surging popularity of this “2-D culture”, those who are attempting to capitalize on the lucrative Chinese market may think about following a similar route to connect with the Chinese gamers.

 6.0 Chinese KOL Economy + Mobile Gaming

-Fan economy can benefit multiple markets, including the gaming one.
+The Fan economy can benefit multiple markets, including the China mobile game market.
 Mobile games can also take advantage of the booming KOL (Key Opinion Leader) phenomenon in China to expand the fan base.
-Mobile game publishers can cooperate with gaming KOLs on Weibo and Wechat (two famous social media platform in China) or the live streaming platforms mentioned above.
+China’s mobile game publishers can cooperate with gaming KOLs on Weibo and Wechat (two famous social media platform in China) or the live streaming platforms mentioned above.
 One common way is to pay the KOLs for promoting the game.
 These KOLs normally have a huge and precise fan base which can be transformed into high traffic.

-Dragon Social can do all of these and even more with our different customized packages, as well as our all-in-one packages.
 We can design different plans that will suit your company as well as make the most of your budget.
-However, if you would like to know more about what we can do for you, visit our packages page!
+However, if you would like to know more about what we can do for you, visit our services page!